xitrenkiy/apichu-react-app/README.md

 ## 📝 Notes

-- No Tailwind CSS used — all styling is handcrafted with plain CSS
+❌ No Tailwind CSS used — all styling is handcrafted with plain CSS

-- Focused on clean, readable code and component reusability
+✅ Clean and readable code with reusable components

-- Perfect for React beginners looking for a practical project
+🎯 Great starter project for React beginners